ICAPS2027/icaps2027.github.io/content/calls/cfp.md

 ## Key Dates
 The reference timezone for all deadlines is UTC-12.
 That is, the deadline has not passed as long as there is still time anywhere in the world.
-- Abstract submission deadline: 2nd December 2025
+- Abstract submission deadline: Late 2026
-- Paper submission deadline: 8th December 2025
+- Paper submission deadline: Late 2026
-- Author response period: 2nd-4th Feb 2026
+- Author response period: Early 2027
-- Author notification: 20th February 2026
+- Author notification: Early 2027

 ## Author Guidelines
 We welcome submissions of both long (8 pages plus additional page(s) for references) and short (4 pages plus additional page(s) for references) papers.
 Whether the paper is long or short must be indicated at submission time.
-All papers submitted to ICAPS-26 must be in AAAI Format (see below).
+All papers submitted to ICAPS-27 must be in AAAI Format (see below).

 Over-length papers will be rejected without review.
 A paper is over-length whenever content other than the references and the optional ethical impacts statement appears on page 9 (resp.
 Page 5) of long (resp. short) papers.